Huangpu, Guangzhou: Industry Sectors

 The division between primary, secondary and tertiary sectors has shifted since 2015.
 Back then, the tertiary sector accounted for 29.1% of Huangpu District's GDP, while the secondary sector accounted for 70.6% and the primary sector for only 0.3%.
 In 2019, the tertiary sector accounted for 35.7% of Huangpu District's GDP, with the secondary sector accounting for 64.1% and the primary sector having fallen to 0.2%.
 Thus, although the share of the tertiary sector has been growing, the dominating industry in Huangpu is still the secondary industry.

 The dominance of the secondary sector can also be seen from the growing industrial output.
 Between 2017 and 2019, total industrial output value above designated size rose from RMB 745.91 Billion to RMB 739.65 Billion.
 Sector-wise, the total industrial output is divided as follows:

 In 2021, Huangpu District counted a total of over 1,000 national institutions including laboratories, technology innovation centers, a series of Chinese Academy of Sciences institutes and various high-end R&D centers, accounting for half of Guangzhou's total.
 Furthermore, it is home to nine provincial high-level innovation institutes, accounting for two-thirds of the total in Guangdong Province.

+According to the GDD official overview, Huangpu is anchored by several major industrial clusters, including five 500-billion-yuan–level clusters and three 10-billion-yuan–level clusters.